xp44mm/Notebook/Thinking in Ramda/Thinking in Ramda Partial Application.md

 ## Partially-Applying Functions

-We could rewrite any multi-argument function this way if we wanted to, but we don’t own all of the functions we might want to use.
+We could rewrite any multi-argument function in this way if we wanted to, but we don’t own all of the functions we might want to use.
 Also, we might want to use some multi-argument functions in the usual way.

 For example, if we had some other code that just wanted to check if a book was published in a given year, we’d like to say `publishedInYear(book, 2012)`, but we can’t do that any more.
 Instead, we have to say `publishedInYear(2012)(book)`.
 That’s less readable and more annoying.